-Rhanders Gloves has a long and royal past.
+Rhanders Handsker has a long and royal past.
 It is said that Marie Antoinette swore to gloves from Randers.

 Whether this is true is probably difficult to know for sure, but it is true that many other royals, among others.
 Princess Dagmar, who became the zarina of Russia, wore the gloves, just as they in the royal house today also wear gloves from Rhanders Gloves.